Abhiyodaya2002/URL_Shrinker/README.md

 To ensure unique and random short IDs for the shortened URLs, the project uses the ShortId library.
 The design is kept stateless to facilitate easy scalability and deployment in distributed environments.

-## Design

-The app's design is modern and user-friendly, with an emphasis on simplicity and ease of use.
-With a black background and basic font, the app has a clean and minimalist style.
-The web application also employs concise and clear language, with simple labeling and instructions.

-The Home screen offers a list of food products, as well as a search bar and settings for the number of items to be ordered.
-The Home screen displays the menu's items and allows the user to add them to their cart.
-The Cart page displays the user's cart contents and allows the user to place an order.
-The Order screen displays the user's order information.